 Dr. Brophy is a Professor of Orthopaedic Surgery at Washington University School of Medicine committed to patient care and research.
 His clinical practice focuses on shoulder and knee injuries in patients from all sports and walks of life.
 As a former collegiate and professional athlete, Dr. Brophy understands what it takes to come back from injury.

 After completing his fellowship, he returned to the Washington University School of Medicine to join the division of sports medicine in the Department of Orthopaedic Surgery with a clinical focus on shoulder and knee injuries.
 In the shoulder, he has a particular interest in the treatment of shoulder instability, labral tears and rotator cuff tears.
-In the knee, he specializes in meniscus, articular cartilage and ligament injuries, including the ACL and PCL.
+In the knee, he specializes in the treatment of meniscus, articular cartilage and ligament injuries, including ACL tears and multiligament knee injuries.

-Dr. Brophy has been named to the St. Louis Best Doctors since 2009 and has been selected for a number of traveling fellowships throughout his career.
+Dr. Brophy has been named to the St. Louis Best Doctors since 2009.
 In 2008, he was a traveling fellow with the International Cartilage Research Society, learning from renowned articular cartilage surgeons in various centers throughout Europe.
 The next year, he was an American Academy of Orthopedic Surgeons (AAOS)/American Orthopaedic Association (AOA) North American Traveling Fellow, hosted by leading academic orthopedic surgery centers in the United States and Canada.
 He was selected as an American Orthopaedic Society for Sports Medicine (AOSSM)-European Society for Sports Traumatology, Knee Surgery and Arthroscopy (ESSKA) Traveling Fellow in 2012 to visit expert sports medicine, arthroscopy, knee and shoulder surgeons in Spain, Holland, Luxembourg, Germany, France, Italy and Switzerland.
 In the spring of 2015, he was selected as an AOA American-British-Canadian (ABC) Traveling Fellow, touring prominent orthopedic surgery centers in the United Kingdom, Australia and New Zealand.

 In 2010, he earned an Orthopaedic Research Society-Orthopedic Research and Education Foundation (OREF) Travel Award in Research Translation and a Young Investigator Travel Award to the AOSSM/NIH Post-Joint Injury Osteoarthritis Conference.
 He was awarded an OREF Young Investigator Research Grant to study the metabolic activity of the meniscus as a potential marker for and predictor of osteoarthritis in 2011, and the 2013 AOSSM/Sanofi Biosurgery Osteoarthritis Grant for his study, “Molecular Profiling of Meniscus and Articular Cartilage in Knees With and Without Osteoarthritis to Identify Candidate Genes for Therapeutic Intervention”.
 In 2011, he was awarded the AOSSM NCAA Research Award for a study looking at the effect of meniscal and ACL surgery on knee articular cartilage in football athletes.
 In 2012, he was recognized with the Lee T. Ford Award for academic achievement from the Department of Orthopaedic Surgery in the Washington University School of Medicine.
 The NFL Physicians Society awarded him the Arthur C. Rettig Award, for academic excellence in research to advance the health and safety of NFL players, in 2015.
 The same year he was awarded the AOSSM Cabaud Award for research studying the metabolic activity of meniscus and cartilage in knees.
 He received an Excellence in Education award from the Washington University Department of Orthopaedic Surgery in 2016.
 He has been a co-author on various studies recognized with the Association of Shoulder and Elbow Surgeons’ Neer Award, the AOSSM O’Donoghue Award and the NFL Physicians Society Arthur C. Rettig Award.
 In conjunction with his sports medicine partners, he participates in multi-center research efforts including the Multicenter Orthopaedic Outcomes Network (MOON) ACL study, MOON Shoulder Group, Multicenter ACL Revision Study (MARS), and Meniscal Tear With Osteoarthritis Research (MeTeOR) study, which have won a number of research awards for their collective work.